espruino/EspruinoDocs/tutorials/YouTube View Counter.md

 colouring of the supplied ribbon cable, be really careful not to accidentally connect up the voltage backwards.

 The [[MAX7219]] board should run off of 3.3v or 5v.
-5v will be brighter, however I've hit problems with the MAX7219 not displaying correctly on all panels at the higher voltages.
+5v will be brighter and will put less strain on the 3.3v line (also used by WiFi).

 Since we're using software [[SPI]] here, you can use any available GPIO pins for the [[MAX7219]].